MichelTenVoorde/java17-preview/README.md

 ## Welcome
 Every covered topic has got its own package.
 Rather than predictable and boring exercices, these contain some examples in which the topic at hand is being demonstrated.
-Use these to play around yourself.
+Use these as a starting point to playing around yourself.
 Trying to break something is often the best way to get to know something new.

 ## Links to covered topics